 Which branches are open?

-Six branches city-wide provide holds pick-up service only: Aldershot, Alton, Brant Hills, Central, New Appleby, and Tansley Woods.
+Six branches city-wide provide holds pick-up service and computer use by-appointment: Aldershot, Alton, Brant Hills, Central, New Appleby, and Tansley Woods.

 - Online programs only

 - No access to microfilm/microfiche, newspapers, reference collections, makerspace, inside return slots

 - No room rental, Visiting Library Services, Interlibrary Loan service

 Can I borrow devices from the library?